ErionaOsaj/fuel-consumption-ratings-2023/README.md

 # Fuel Consumption Ratings 2023 - Data Preprocessing and Visualization

+## Overview
+This project is developed as a part  of the Master studies curriculum at the Faculty of Electrical and Computer Engineering (FIEK).
+It focuses on the essential aspects of data preprocessing and visualization, key areas in the field of data science and analytics.

+## Objective
+The primary objective of this project is to demonstrate comprehensive skills in handling, processing, and visualizing data.
+It encompasses various techniques and methodologies pertinent to cleaning, transforming, and interpreting data effectively.

 ## Team Members
 - Eriona Osaj